rafaeljramirez/covid19predictor/CV19P Code/ReadMe.md

 # Code for the Predictor
-All code files will be saved here.
+All code files are saved here.